learnk8s/learnk8s.io/src/bsk201903/visualiseYaml.md

 As you can see the graph is identical to the one drawn by Weave Scope.

-But Istio didn't have to interrogate the Kubernetes API to draw any of it.
+Note that Istio didn't have to interrogate the Kubernetes API to draw any of it.

 Using a service mesh such as Istio, isn't a free lunch, though.

 Adding it to an existing cluster is not trivial, because you have to recreate all the Pods with the proxy container.

-Also adding an extra container to every Pod affects latency and resource consumption.
+And having an extra container attached to every Pod affects latency and resource consumption.

 ### More options